cmr-group/gropt-dev/README.md

 `git clone https://github.com/cmr-group/gropt-dev.git .`

-Then install with (with correct path):
+Then install with (modify path to the folder you just cloned):

 `pip install path/to/gropt-dev/`